The United States Open Golf Championship is one of the marquee events on the sports calendar.

 No-Deposit Bonus/Free Bet

 No-deposit bonuses are basically free money sportsbooks offer just for signing up.
-No-deposit bonuses are typically reserved for the online casino space, but online sportsbooks have been known to throw a small amount of funds (usually between $5-$20) to users just for signing up.
+They are typically reserved for the online casino space, but online sportsbooks have been known to throw a small amount of funds (usually between $5-$20) to users just for signing up.

 Free bets are typically reserved for players who have signed up, deposited and continued to play with an individual sportsbook.
 But they are also helpful promos to take advantage of since there is no stake put up and bettors still profit if their free bet wins.